wp-plugins/404-error-logger/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. The plugin settings can be accessed via the 'Tools' menu in the administration area, under '404 Error Log'
+3. The plugin settings can be accessed via the 'Tools' menu in the administration area, under '404 Error Logger'